Frank Anthony: Career

 In 1942, Anthony was elected the president-in-chief of the community of the All India Anglo-Indian Association.
 He opposed the partition of India on the grounds that it would jeopardise the interests of the minority communities.
+He stressed the following:

-Anthony criticized the pro-separatist All India Muslim League led by Muhammad Ali Jinnah, holding them to be responsible for the murderers that occurred during Direct Action Day and for spreading communal hatred.
+Anthony criticized the pro-separatist All India Muslim League led by Muhammad Ali Jinnah, holding them to be responsible for the murders that occurred during Direct Action Day and for spreading communal hatred:

+Anthony charged the pro-separatist All India Muslim League with being "born in hatred" and being "responsible for an inevitable cycle of violence."

 The All India Anglo-Indian Association saved the lives of both Hindus and Muslims during the rioting.
 When the future of India was being decided by British, Hindu and Muslim leaders, he presented the Anglo-Indian case to Mahatma Gandhi, Sardar Vallabhbhai Patel and Jawaharlal Nehru, and they agreed to make special provisions for the Anglo-Indians in the Indian Constitution.
-In particular, two seats were reserved for members of the Anglo-Indian community in the Lok Sabha (Lower House) of the Indian parliament, the only reserved seats in the House.
-These seats were abolished in 2020 by the One Hundred and Fourth Amendment of the Constitution of India.
+In particular, two seats were reserved for members of the Anglo-Indian community in the Lok Sabha (Lower House) of the Indian parliament, the only reserved seats in the House (these seats were abolished in 2020 by the 104th Amendment of the Constitution of India).
+Frank Anthony championed the right of converts to Christianity to raise their children in the Christian religion.

 Anthony was a member of the Provisional Parliament during 1950–52.
-He was nominated to all Lok Sabha from the 1st till the 10th, except the 6th and 9th Lok Sabha.
+He was nominated to all Lok Sabhas from the 1st to the 10th, except for the 6th and 9th Lok Sabha.

-After Anthony retired from practising as a lawyer, PM Nehru in 1952 asked him to go to Peshawar to defend Mehr Chand Khanna, the ex-finance minister of the North-West Frontier Province.
+After Anthony retired from practising as a lawyer, Nehru in 1952 asked him to go to Peshawar to defend Mehr Chand Khanna, the ex-finance minister of the North-West Frontier Province.
 In those days, no Hindu lawyer would go to Peshawar.
 Following Anthony's discussions with the chief minister, Khanna was released.
 In October 1946, he was one of India's delegates at the United Nations.
 In 1948 and 1957, he represented India at the Commonwealth Parliamentary Conference.
 In 1978, Anthony assisted the Nehru family when Indira Gandhi was arrested.

-Anthony's greatest contribution was in the field of Anglo-Indian education.
+Anthony's greatest contribution was in the field of Anglo-Indian and Christian education.
 In 1947, he was elected chairman of the Inter-State Board of Anglo-Indian Education.
 He was also the Founder-Chairman of the All India Anglo-Indian Educational Trust which, today, owns and administers six schools named after him, including The Frank Anthony Public School, New Delhi, The Frank Anthony Public School, Bengaluru, The Frank Anthony Public School, Kolkata and three Frank Anthony Junior Schools in the cities of Bangalore, Kolkata and Delhi.
-These schools took as inspiration the model of the long-establish English public school.
+These schools took as inspiration the model of the long-established English public school.
+In the words of Alan Basil de Lastic, the former Archbishop of Delhi, Frank Anthony "always stood for the Christian right to education".

 Anthony was also the chairman of the ICSE Council.

-Frank Anthony was critical of Muhammad Ali Jinnah and his ideology of separatism, holding Jinnah and pro-separatist All India Muslim League responsible for the murders of Direct Action Day on 16 August 1946:

-Frank Anthony charged the pro-separatist All India Muslim League with being "born in hatred" and being "responsible for an inevitable cycle of violence."
+He was a member of the Church of North India, a United Protestant denomination of Christianity.